Last updated on October 5, 2022 by Wandering our World

 Even if you’re new to the sport, there’s plenty of courses to try out and some beautiful landscapes to try your hand at golf for the first time.
 You won’t regret it!

 4. Go Walking

 Fife has some great trails for different abilities, ranging from countryside walks to forest hikes, as well as hill ascents.
 The surrounding seaside has many coastal walks too, with stunning seaside views.

 Walking and exploring the historic villages and towns of Fife, with their quaint streets, historical buildings, and plenty of pubs, is well worth doing too.

 Camping in Fife: Free Scavenger Hunt Game!

-If you’re looking to keep kids amused while camping in Fife – or you fancy having some fun for yourself – then we’ve created a printable scavenger hunt game!
+If you’re looking to entertain little ones while camping in Fife – or you fancy having some fun for yourself – then we’ve created a printable scavenger hunt game!

 The game encourages players to get out and discover wildlife and nature, as well as make new friends!